 Enhanced Pathogen Control

-Future probiotic research is poised to refine and expand the use of probiotics as natural biocontrol agents against foodborne pathogens.
+Log10's probiotic research is poised to refine and expand the use of probiotics as natural biocontrol agents against foodborne pathogens.
 Advances in genomic sequencing and bioinformatics will enable the identification of probiotic strains with highly specific antimicrobial properties, tailored to target pathogens such as Salmonella, Escherichia coli, and Listeria monocytogenes without disrupting beneficial microbial communities.
-This precision will significantly reduce reliance on chemical sanitizers and antibiotics, promoting safer food production practices.
+This research will define ways to reduce reliance on chemical sanitizers and antibiotics, promoting safer food production practices.

 Reducing Global Food Waste